 Oladi are sweet and fluffy Russian pancakes that are a staple on weekend breakfast menu.
 This recipe is easy to make and loved by kids and adults.

 Do you want to try new breakfast recipes?
-Try these Russian Syrniki, Banana Pancakes.
+Try these Russian Syrniki, Banana Pancakes and Cassava Pancakes.

 It just doesn’t get any better than waking up on a Sunday morning to a sweet aroma of crispy apple Oladi sizzling in a pan.